 Maintaining pest free plants can be crucial to completing experiments.
 An integrated pest management approach will help prevent damage to research plants.
+See below for the basics.

 Preventative measures are the least expensive and most effective way to maintain pest free plants.